matt-m-o/YomiNinja/README.md

     ```commandline
     sudo dpkg -i yomininja-e_x.x.x_amd64.deb
     ```
-### macOS (in progress)
+### macOS
-The macOS version of YomiNinja is in development.
-Stay tuned for updates!
+[Download](https://github.com/matt-m-o/YomiNinja/releases) and install the latest YomiNinja release (.dmg file). <br>

+Notes:
+- The list of available languages for the Apple Vision OCR engine depends on your macOS version.
+- Manga OCR will be supported in version 0.8 and above.
+- Native support for ARM64 (Apple Silicon) is coming in version 0.8 and above.

 ## Current features